sindrets/diffview.nvim/README.md

 With a Diffview open and the default key bindings, you can cycle through changed files with `<tab>` and `<s-tab>` (see configuration to change the key bindings).

+#### Staging

+You can stage individual hunks by editing any buffer that represents the index (after running `:DiffviewOpen` with no `[git-rev]` the entries under "Changes" will have the index buffer on the left side, and the entries under "Staged changes" will have it on the right side).
+Once you write to an index buffer the index will be updated.

 ### `:[range]DiffviewFileHistory [paths] [options]`

 Opens a new file history view that lists all commits that affected the given